Recap: The Simpsons S 4 E 13 Selma's Choice

 - Lie Back And Think Of MacGyver: How Patty and Selma cope with Homer hugging them.

-- Mushroom Samba: Lisa after drinking the water in "The Little Land of Duff" ride.
+- Mushroom Samba: Lisa's personal Nightmare Sequence after drinking the water in "The Little Land of Duff" ride.

 - Noodle Incident: When Bart pulls down the George Washington robot's pants, his eyes turn red and it looks as if he's going to attack Bart or run amok, but it goes to the next scene before anything happens.
 Later when Bart is rescued from the Barrel Rollercoaster, the George Washington robot is headless and jabbering.
 What happened in the interim?

-- Oo C Is Serious Business: Patty and Selma's reaction when Homer, who usually dispises them, actually sympathizes with them in light of their Aunt Gladys's death.
+- OOC Is Serious Business: Patty and Selma's reaction when Homer, who usually despises them, actually sympathizes with them in light of their Aunt Gladys's death and Selma not being able to care for the kids.

 - Shout-Out: Duff Gardens is a double-pronged spoof.
 In real life, the Busch Gardens theme parks (which contain a combination of wildlife exhibits and thrill rides) were still owned by a beer company when this episode was made and ran with the idea, resulting in a park where beer is the main theme.
 The other spoof target is obviously the Disney Theme Parks, such as "It's a Small World" (Little Land of Duff), The Hall of Presidents (Beer Hall of Presidents) and the Main Street/Disneyland Electrical Parade (Duff Gardens Parade).
 Even the Seven Duffs are a shout out to Snow White and the Seven Dwarfs.